anddtran/ECP/cline_docs/codebaseSummary.md

 As of now, the project primarily consists of documentation and planning materials.

 ### 1. Root Directory Files
 *   **`README.md`**: The main entry point for the project.
-Provides a high-level overview, project goals, problem statement, proposed solution (UECP), key benefits, and a summarized roadmap.
+Provides a high-level overview, project goals, problem statement, proposed solution (ECP), key benefits, and a summarized roadmap.
 *   **`draft.txt`**: The initial white paper outline and draft content that served as the primary source for the `README.md` and initial `cline_docs` content.

 ### 2. `cline_docs` Directory
 This directory houses essential project management and planning documents, following the Cline custom instructions.

 *   **`projectRoadmap.md`**:
     *   **Purpose:** Outlines high-level project goals, key features/milestones broken down by phases, completion criteria, and a tracker for completed tasks.
-This is the strategic plan for UECP development.
+This is the strategic plan for ECP development.
     *   **Interactions:** Guides the tasks listed in `currentTask.md`.
 *   **`currentTask.md`**:
     *   **Purpose:** Details the current objectives, relevant context for these objectives, and specific next steps.
 This is the operational guide for ongoing work.